Stay on Offense Climb Mountains

 Bookish Weapon Number Six

-Bookish Weapons, Ideas to Help you Stay on Offense / July 6, 2019 by Bill Montgomery / Leave a Comment
+July 6, 2019 by Bill Montgomery Leave a Comment

 Eric Greitens book, “Resilience,” was one of the very best books I had ever read on the subject when it was published in 2015.
 Please read it if you are struggling in life.
 Once again, this book has so many bookish weapons in it choosing just one is difficult.
 However, there is a concept discussed that when understood gives the reader a powerful weapon.